aws-solutions-library-samples/guidance-for-integrated-scalable-search-for-amazon-documentdb/README.md

 ### Operating System

-“These deployment instructions are optimized to best work on **<Amazon Linux 2 AMI>**.
+“These deployment instructions are optimized to best work on Amazon Linux 2 AMI or Mac OS.
 Deployment in another OS may require additional steps.”

 ## Deployment Steps